 As soon as a parent has concerns that their child is showing signs consistent with a diagnosis of ASD, we are ready to meet with your child.
 Following a free consultation with one of our consultants, and a recommendation of the level of provision, the child is ready to begin sessions.
 Regardless of when your child is diagnosed, intervention should begin as soon as possible to start to reduce the developmental gap between your child and their peers.
 Services can be provided for adolescents and adults, as well as young children, and are appropriate for children at all levels of functioning.
 The teaching techniques used and the types of skills targeted will vary depending on the age and needs of the student.

-Typically, a session is 3 hours in duration; this depends on several factors, which include the child’s age, the child’s needs, and the schedules of programme specialist service times in your local area.
-Session times are typically 9:00 a.m. -12:00 p.m., 1:00 p.m. – 4:00 p.m., and 4:00 p.m. -6:00 p.m. in both locations.
+A typical session is 3 hours in duration; this depends on several factors, which include the child’s age, the child’s needs, and the schedules of programme specialist service times in your local area.
+Session times are typically 9:00 a.m. -12:00 p.m, 1:00 p.m – 4:00 p.m, and 4:00 p.m - 6:00 p.m in both Leeds and London.
 Each session will include breaks and play times for the child.

 Services can be provided in our therapy centres in Leeds and London, in a nursery/school placement, at your child’s home, or in various community locations.
 The location of services should be discussed before your child begins a programme, as recommendations will vary depending on the student’s individual needs.